patrick-crawford/WEB422-Backup/notes/react-components-1.md

 #### Updating the &lt;Clock /&gt; Component using the "useEffect" Hook

 For our &lt;Clock /&gt; component to function as a proper clock and update the UI every second, we must add some additional logic.
-As expected, this will involve the [setInterval()](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals#setInterval) function to update the Date value every second.
+As expected, this will involve the [setInterval()](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals#setInterval) function to update the date value every second.
 However, where we *place* the code is important:

 For example, you may be tempted to simply place the code: